 Do you know your net worth, does it matter?
 What is tracking your net worth, worth?

-There are tons of numbers to track when it comes to your finances, and net worth is one of them.
-But what exactly is net worth and is it a number worth tracking?
+There are many financial metrics to consider when it comes to managing your finances, and net worth is one of the key figures.
+But what exactly is net worth, and is it worth tracking?

 What is Net Worth?